 Importantly, “cover” is outlined in Maine’s

-draft guidelines as areas that comprise mature, flowering vegetation solely.
-Underneath the
+draft guidelines as areas that include mature, flowering crops solely.
+Below the

 present model of the rules, licensed cultivators would be capable of have

-limitless quantities of immature vegetation and “seedlings,” or clones.
+limitless quantities of immature crops and “seedlings,” or clones.

 Cultivation in greenhouses and outdoor, in

-addition to indoor rising, shall be allowed in Maine’s adult-use market, although
+addition to indoor rising, will probably be allowed in Maine’s adult-use market, although

 after all safety, fencing, and lighting necessities are outlined for every

 License charges differ in keeping with tier, in